 Take A Visit to the Esse Purse Museum

 Each case showcases not only purses but contents of what was inside them so visitors can get a look into what was happening in the lives of women in each era.
-Esse ( which means “to be” in Latin), grew out of a traveling exhibit selected from owner Anita Davis’( who also is founder of the Bernice Garden) expansive and impressive personal collection of bags and is located in the SoMa ( Southside Main Stree) neighborhood of Little Rock.
+Esse, which means “to be” in Latin, grew out of a traveling exhibit selected from owner Anita Davis’s expansive and impressive personal collection of bags.
+Davis is also the founder of the Bernice Garden and both that and the museum are located in the SoMa, Southside Main Street, neighborhood of Little Rock.

 SoMa is a historic district located south of Interstate 630 from the core of downtown.
 The area has seen momentous revitalization and is currently a walkable, family-friendly hot spot in the city.
 It is home to creative and colorful murals, and spots like the Bernice Garden, which bring a touch of whimsy to the area and houses artistic sculptures, a farmer’s market, and is a popular venue for events.